Discover 6 Medicinal Mushrooms for Depression

 In TCM, treating depression involves regulating qi and promoting qi circulation, along with counseling.
 Treatment modalities include acupuncture and exercise, such as tai chi, qigong, and yoga, in addition to herbal supplements.

-Studies have shown that medicinal mushrooms have antioxidant, anti-neuroinflammatory, and neuroprotective effects.
+Studies have shown medicinal mushrooms have antioxidant, anti-neuroinflammatory, and neuroprotective effects.
 The following list contains six mushrooms for managing depression.
 Many of these have other health benefits, as well.
-Before trying, see the contraindications and cautions at the end of the article.

 Caterpillar fungus or Cordyceps sinensis is a rare composite of dead caterpillar and fungus stromata.
 While it’s not taxonomically a mushroom, cordyceps has been considered a medicinal mushroom in TCM and Tibetan practice.